tainacan/tainacan-wiki/dev/admin-ui-options.md

 add_filter('tainacan-available-admin-ui-options', 'my_plugin_tainacan_available_admin_options');
 ```

-Notice that the key-value option will be the `slug`-`label` of the option, no value is defined here, since the default is `false` for every option.
+Notice that the `key => value` option will be the `slug => label` of the option, no value is defined here, since the default is `false` for every option.
 We're also inserting the option inside the navigation section.
 You can define new sections by giving them a slug (the array key) and an object with `label`, `description` and of course, an array of `items`.

 Later if you want to consume this new option you can call, from inside any page that inherits `\Tainacan\Pages`: